NixOS/nixpkgs/doc/languages-frameworks/rust.section.md

 }
 ```

+If the upstream source repository lacks a `Cargo.lock` file, you must add one
+to `src`, as it is essential for building a Rust package.
+Setting
-Note that setting `cargoLock.lockFile` or `cargoLock.lockFileContents`
+`cargoLock.lockFile` or `cargoLock.lockFileContents` will not automatically add
-doesn't add a `Cargo.lock` to your `src`, and a `Cargo.lock` is still
-required to build a rust package.
-A simple fix is to use:
+a `Cargo.lock` file to `src`.
+A straightforward solution is to use:

 ```nix
 {